OpenMW/openmw/docs/source/reference/modding/settings/GUI.rst

 Allows to specify glyph size for in-game fonts.
 Note: default bitmap fonts are supposed to work with 16px size, otherwise glyphs will be blurry.
 TrueType fonts do not have this issue.
+This setting can be configured in Advanced tab of the launcher.

 ttf resolution
 --------------